-- Young people are required to continue participating in education or training until they turn 17 years of age.
+- Currently, young people are required to continue participating in education or training until they turn 17 years of age.

 - Participation options include:

-- study at a senior secondary school, a combined (district high) school (Years 11 and 12), or a high school offering Years 11 and 12
+- senior secondary study at a school or college offering Years 11 and 12

 - study at TasTAFE